 Trump: Less Support Will Help Border Crisis

 Last week, Trump also announced that millions of dollars in aid to Central American countries will be cut.
 The move will specifically target El Salvador, Guatemala, and Honduras, because thousands of their citizens had attempted to cross into the United States through Mexico.
 Trump’s administration believes that eliminating much-needed resources from imperiled countries will demotivate people from fleeing those countries.

 OPT Processing Time Nearly Doubles

 What used to be a standard 90-day processing time for Optional Practical Training (OPT) work permits is now up to a five-month wait time for international students and recent graduates.
 This puts work opportunities such as summer jobs and internships at risk of being lost while students remain in limbo.
 This has also created several financial roadblocks for international students, especially when it comes to covering housing and transportation costs.
 Angered by this, many students have started petitions and written letters to university leaders to voice their frustration.

 Chinese-U.S. Tensions Impact Student Enrollment

 A decline in Chinese student enrollment is being attributed to the ongoing tensions between the U.S. and China.
-American colleges and universities report that visa delays and denials are taking a toll on international student enrollment.
-International students contribute over 42 billion annually to the U.S. economy, so the dip in Chinese students studying in the U.S. could have serious implications.
-Two weeks ago, China’s Ministry of Education warned students explicitly against studying in the U.S. Last week, the nation abruptly suspended a program that prepared students to take advanced placement exams for college credit in the U.S.
+As a result, American colleges and universities report that visa delays and denials are taking a toll on international student enrollment.
+Because international students contribute over 42 billion annually to the U.S. economy, the decline could have serious implications.
+Two weeks ago, China’s Ministry of Education warned students explicitly against studying in the U.S. Additionally, the nation abruptly suspended a program last week that prepared students to take advanced placement exams for college credit in the U.S.